Arsney091289421/mlops-serve/README.md

 - This ensures Prometheus can read and write its data files inside the container.

-> Note:
-> - No need to manually mount extra volumes unless you want to store data elsewhere—by default, all important data is already persisted to the project directory.
+> **Note**: No need to manually mount extra volumes unless you want to store data elsewhere—by default, all important data is already persisted to the project directory.
-> - Ensure the host user running Docker has read/write permissions on these directories.
+> Ensure the host user running Docker has read/write permissions on these directories.
-> - API prediction/export endpoints will read and write from the same local directories, so both cron jobs and API share the latest data.
+> API prediction/export endpoints will read and write from the same local directories, so both cron jobs and API share the latest data.

 ## 9. Testing